-In the frequency band 1.705 MHz to 30 MHz, the CURRENT Bridge URD 6111 functions as an Access BPL device as described in FCC Rules, Sections 15.3(ff).
-The radiated emissions were measured at three separate installation sites, as required under the rules.
-Measurements were made with maximum output power level and highest possible duty cycle.
+In the frequency band 1.705 MHz to 30 MHz, the CURRENT Gateway-Bridge 6121 functions as an Access BPL device as described in FCC Rules, Sections 15.3(ff).

 The CURRENT Bridge was installed in a residential neighborhood inside a utility transformer case.
-The CURRENT Bridge low-voltage wires were connected to the power utility's low-voltage power lines.
-The CURRENT Bridge medium-voltage connector was connected to a CURRENT Coupler Assembly URD 6300 medium-voltage coupler, which was installed on the power utility's medium-voltage power line.
+The CURRENT Bridge low voltage wires were connected to the power utility's low voltage power lines.
+The CURRENT Bridge medium voltage connector was connected to a CURRENT Coupler Assembly URD 6300 medium-voltage coupler, which was installed on the power utility's medium voltage power line.

 The CURRENT Bridge was operated remotely using Access BPL services.
 The Access BPL control equipment is described in Section 5.
 Control equipment was connected to the CURRENT Bridge through public utility wiring.
-For measurements of radiated emissions in the 4.4 MHz to 20.8 MHz transmission band, the CURRENT Bridge was configured to continuously transmit simulated high-density data traffic over the low-voltage power-line at its maximum output power level.
+For measurements of radiated emissions in the 4.4 MHz to 20.8 MHz transmission band, the CURRENT Bridge was configured to continuously transmit simulated high-density data traffic over the low and medium voltage power lines at its maximum output power level.